 How to Machine Bind a Quilt

 Before you start you will need to do a quick calculation to ensure that you have enough fabric to go around the outside of your quilt.
-Here is our tutorial on how to measure the amount of binding that you need.
+You can scroll back up to work this out or head over to our tutorial on how to measure the amount of binding that you will need.

 - We make our bindings 2½” wide.

 - For this baby quilt, we cut 5 x 2½” strips across the width of the fabric.

 - Start by overlapping two strips as shown in the image below.

 - Sew with a 45º angle from one ‘V’ to the other.
 We’ve sewn a line on the fabric to show you where to sew.
 Sewing on an angle reduces bulk on the seam lines and spreads the bulk out.

 - Continue to sew all of the strips together using this method until you have one really long strip.